What are Health Disparities?

 - However, average life expectancy in Lee County (77.5 years) is still over a year less than that for the U.S. as a whole (78.9 years).
 7

 - Blacks/African Americans and Whites in the Auburn-Opelika metropolitan area live in different neighborhoods.
-The dissimilarity index is 34.2%, meaning that more than 1/3rd of Blacks/African Americans would need to relocate to another neighborhood in order to be distributed evenly with Whites.
+The dissimilarity index is 34.2%, meaning that more than one third of Blacks/African Americans would need to relocate to another neighborhood in order to be distributed evenly with Whites.
 8

 - In the Auburn-Opelika metro area, Black/African American children live in areas where poverty rates are almost twice that of the areas White children live in (22.8% vs. 14.1%).
 8